 - low blood pressure

-Indicators that the dose might be too high or formulation is not suitable for you:
+Indicators that the dose might be too high, or the formulation is not suitable for you include:

 - anxiety or panic

 - detachment from reality

 Rare side-effects, often associated with cannabis related allergens include:

 - post-nasal drip